Second Draft of Final Exam questions, updated May 29, 2018.

 * What is the history of mating rituals in the US, and how has technology and modernity affected how couples have met?
 How have the changing ways partners meet affected who partners with whom?
 Who is more likely to meet their partners online, and why?
 What is the long term trend in parental influence over their adult children’s choice of mate?

 * What are the racial differences in out of wedlock births, and what are the explanations for the differences?
 How has the rate of out-of-wedlock births changed since the Moynihan report?
 How has the Moynihan report been received by other scholars?
-[This question was on the midterm, so it won’t be on the final]

 * In what way do different views about the history of the family inform our different views about the meaning of family or family change today?